discoverygarden/trippi-sail/README.md

     </Context>
     ```

-    NOTE: It may be desirable to add other paths to the `virtualClasspath` value if you are using a triplestore other than Blazegraph (1.5.3), in order to make the relevant classes available for the next step.
+    NOTE: It may be desirable (or necessary) to add other paths to the `virtualClasspath` value if you are using a triplestore, in order to make the relevant classes available for the next step.
 1. Use Spring Bean configuration to inject a `org.openrdf.repository.Repository` implementation into our `org.trippi.impl.sesame.SesameSession` class.
 See the examples in the `src/main/resources/sample-bean-config-xml` directory from the source or `/opt/trippi-sail/example-bean-xml` directory from the extracted binary package for examples.
 The XML file should be created in `$FEDORA_HOME/server/config/spring`.
 1. Remove the reference to the resource index datastore in `$FEDORA_HOME/server/config/fedora.fcfg`; commenting it out should suffice.
 The section in particular is something like: